 5. Call your health insurance company.

 Make sure you contact your health insurance company and let them know that you are traveling overseas.
-Ask about their policy concerning coverage when you are out of the country.
+Ask about their policy concerning coverage when you are out of the country, as getting health insurance while visiting the US is much easier than outside of the US, and might vary in what it covers, too.

 1 Week Before Your Trip